edwardlavender/flapper/README.md

     mean-position algorithm to estimate centres of activity (COAs) from discrete detections at receivers, given a detection matrix and the locations of receivers.
+  - **`ac()`.** The function implements the acoustic-centroid (AC) algorithm to examine patterns of space use.
+This is a new approach which utilises the information provided by acoustic detections in the form of acoustic centroids to infer where animals could have spent more or less time over the period of observations.
+Key innovations of this approach include the natural incorporation of barriers to movement (such as coastline), detection probability and information provided by the gaps between detections.
   - **`dc()`.** This function implements the ‘depth-contour’ (DC) algorithm to examine patterns of space use of benthic/demersal animals.
 This relates one-dimensional depth time series to a two-dimensional bathymetry surface to determine the extent to which different parts of an area might have (or have not) been used, or effectively represent occupied depths, over time.
-  - **`dcpf()`.** This function implements the ‘depth-contour particle filtering’ (DCPF) algorithm, an extension of the DC algorithm that incorporates a movement model to reconstruct possible movement paths over a surface from observed depth time series.
   - **`acdc()`.** This function implements the ‘acoustic-centroid depth-contour’ (ACDC) algorithm to examine patterns of space use.
-    This is a new approach that integrates the locational information provided by acoustic detections and concurrent depth observations to infer where benthic/demersal animals could have spent more or less time over the period of observations.
+    This integrates the locational information provided by acoustic detections and concurrent depth observations to infer where benthic/demersal animals could have spent more or less time over the period of observations.
-  - **`acdcpf()`** and **`acdcmp()`** are extensions of the ACDC algorithm that will be added to the package in the near future.
+  - **`_pf()`** is a particle filtering routine that refines time-specific maps of the possible locations of an animal (from `ac()`, `dc()` or `acdc()`) via a particle simulation and filtering process that permits the reconstruction of movement paths over landscape.
+This will be added to the package in the near future.
   - **`sim_*()`.** These functions provide flexible, joined-up routines for the simulation of receiver arrays, movement paths and detections and can be used to evaluate alternative algorithms for inferences